dappre/qiy-node/qs-user-node.md

 ### 8.1.1 Preconditons

 The preconditions for the scenario are:
-1. The Data Provider has setup a [Service Endpoint](#service-endpoint) that can provide the data.
+1. The Data Provider has setup a [Service Endpoint](#service-endpoint) for the delivery of the data it can provide.
 1. The Qiy Nodes of the Relying Party and the Individual have a Connection with eachother, see [8.2.1 Individual and Relying Party Connect](#821-individual-and-relying-party-connect).
 1. The Qiy Nodes of the Individual and the Data Provider have a Connection with eachother, see [8.2.2 Individual and Data Provider Connect](#822-individual-and-data-provider-connect).
 1. The Connections between the Qiy Nodes will remain for the duration of the scenario.